wwwbilibilicom/wwwbilibilicom.github.io/about.md

   - /about.html
 ---

-I am now a first year Ph.D. student in [VMC group](http://www.pkuvmc.com/) under the supervision of Professor Shiliang Zhang in Peking University, Beijing, China.
+I am now a second-year Ph.D. student in [VMC group](http://www.pkuvmc.com/) under the supervision of Professor Shiliang Zhang in Peking University, Beijing, China.

 My research interests are computer vision, multimodal machine learning and etc.

 Educations
 ======
 * Aug.
 2018-Jul.
 2022 B.E. in School of Software, Northwestern Polytechnical University.
 * Aug.
 2022-now.
-Ph.D. in Department of Computer Science and Technology, Peking University, China.
+Ph.D. in the Department of Computer Science and Technology, Peking University, China.

 # Publications